-(1) Data mapping and alignment; (2) Data transformation and conversion; (3) API Development and Integration; (4) Design and develop an Application Programming Interface (API) to enable secure an efficient data exchange between the EGP and OC4IDS systems; (5) Data Validation and Quality Assurance; (6) Capacity building and training (to popularize the benefits of OC4IDS integration in EGP); and (7) Monitoring and Evaluation (to track the progress of the OC4IDS integration into the EGP and its impact on the procurement process).
+(1) Data mapping and alignment; (2) Data transformation and conversion; (3) API Development and Integration; (4) User Interface Development (5) Data Validation and Quality Assurance; (6) Capacity building and training (to popularize the benefits of OC4IDS integration in EGP); and (7) Monitoring and Evaluation (to track the progress of the OC4IDS integration into the EGP and its impact on the procurement process).
 This process would be systematic and would require focused resources to ensure effective delivery.

 4.0 RESULTS AND INTERPRETATION